 Sometimes, taking photographs is only half the fun.
 Learning how to transfer photos to wood is a unique and relatively simple way to display your photographs.
 It is one of the easiest yet most original DIY photo projects you can carry out at home.

 I’ll take you through two ways to transfer your own beautiful print on wood.
 It’s up to you to choose which final look suits you best.

 The pictures you select to make a photo transfer to wood are limited only by your imagination.

-You can choose to incorporate colour images or print in black and white.
+You can choose to incorporate color images or print in black and white.
 Add text to your design or just use a single photo.
 You can print to the edges of the wood or leave some room for the image to breathe.

 Open your selected image in an image editing program like Lightroom or Photoshop and resize the image to the dimensions of your piece of wood.
 The printing size you can achieve is limited to your printer (typically A4).

 You can divide your image in your photo editing software and print a larger image in A4 segments that you can then fit together during the transfer process.

 When you place the photo down, you are flipping it horizontally.
 This means the image will turn out in the opposite way than it was printed.
 Make sure you reverse any text you want to add to your photo.

 2. The Mod Podge Method

-Mod Podge is a craft glue and sealer that can be used in a whole myriad of ways.
-The Mod Podge method to transfer photo to wood takes longer than using label backing paper but delivers slightly more detailed results.
+Mod Podge is a craft glue and sealer method that can be used in a whole myriad of ways.
+The Mod Podge method to transfer photos to wood takes longer than using label backing paper but delivers slightly more detailed results.